Keyboard shortcuts

 Inflationary Mechanisms

 Current contributors to inflation are Collator Rewards and Provider Boosting.
 Both of these features involve the minting of new tokens.
 Each feature is anticipated to have a fixed issuance model with chain Governance controlling the specific number of tokens issued per time period, leading to a declining overall inflation rate, as a ratio of minted tokens to total token supply, for the chain over time.
 Issuance rates will be finalized for Collators when Public Collators launch.
-Issuance rates will be finalized for Provider Boosting when the feature launches.
-The aggregate inflation across Collator Rewards and Provider Boosting is currently planned to not exceed 50 million tokens per annum, which would be 5% of the initially minted tokens.
-Inflation mechanisms and rates will be approved by governance as part of the release process of each feature.
+Issuance rates for Provider Boosting are capped at 40 million FRQCY tokens per annum.
+Given that Provider Boosting caps the earning rate of the stakes for Provider Boosting, below a certain level, not all 40 million FRQCY may be claimable or minted.
+The maximum Annual Rewards Rate is currently 15% per annum.The aggregate inflation across Collator Rewards and Provider Boosting is currently planned to not exceed 50 million FRQCY tokens per annum, which would be 5% of the initially minted tokens.
+Inflation mechanisms and rates must be approved by governance as part of the code release process of each feature.

 Deflationary Mechanisms